Dow Industrials Surge on Strong Earnings from Caterpillar, 3M

 -- Shares in Europe edge lower, while Asia stocks rise

-Better-than-expected earnings results from Caterpillar and 3M among others helped support major indexes after stocks had slid a day earlier.
-Strong results from U.S. companies in previous quarters, as well as solid economic growth around the world, have underpinned stock markets and helped push them to record highs.
+Better-than-expected earnings results from Caterpillar and 3M among others helped support major indexes after stocks had fallen a day earlier.
+Strong results from U.S. companies, as well as solid economic growth around the world, have underpinned stock markets and helped push them to record highs.

 Continue Reading Below